Standard 5.4: Civil Rights and Equal Protection for Race, Gender, and Disability

 Learn more about the Civil Rights Act of 1964 from the Wisconsin Historical Society.

-The 1965 Voting Rights Act was designed to “ensure state and local governments do not pass laws or policies that deny American citizens the equal right to vote based on race."
+The 1965 Voting Rights Act (VRA) was designed to “ensure state and local governments do not pass laws or policies that deny American citizens the equal right to vote based on race."
+As explained by Amy Howe (2013), the law required "all state and local governments with a history of voting discrimination to get approval from the federal government before making changes to their voting procedures, no matter how small."

-Read an overview of the Voting Rights Act from the Brennan Center for Justice.
+You can read an longer overview of the Voting Rights Act from the Brennan Center for Justice.

 Suggested Learning Activities